 Another way to avoid wasting cooked Brussels sprouts is to freeze them.
 To freeze cooked Brussels sprouts, first, let them cool down completely.
 Then, place them in an airtight container or a freezer bag and label them with the date.
 Cooked Brussels sprouts can last up to 12 months in the freezer (per The Spruce Eats).

-In conclusion, it’s important to be aware of the shelf life of cooked Brussels sprouts to avoid any health risks and to avoid wasting food.
+In conclusion, it’s essential to be aware of the shelf life of cooked Brussels sprouts to avoid health risks and food waste.
 By following the tips mentioned above, you can ensure that your cooked Brussels sprouts remain fresh and safe to eat.